 The User Info field of the BSRP variant Trigger frame is defined in Figure 9-52e (User Info field) and the Trigger Dependent User Info field is not present.

+The Trigger Type subfield is set to 4 to indicate BSRP variant.